kushinauwu/OBF-Homepage-New/README.md

 6. Go back to the **Plugins menu-> Add New**.
 Select '*Upload Plugin*' beside the *Add Plugins* heading.
 Choose the file extension .zip file that was downloaded from [Import WP Migration](https://import.wp-migration.com/) and click on *Install Now*.
 7. Once it is installed, click on '*Activate Plugin*' to activate the extension.

+***Theme Export***

+1. Go to the '*All-in-one WP Migration*' tab in the menu, and click on export.
+2. Click on the *EXPORT* TO dropdown and select '*File*'.
+3. Once the export is finished, download the file from the dialog box that shows up.

-  * ***Theme Installation***
+  * ***Theme Import***

-1. Download the data folder from the repo.
-2. In the admin dashboard, go to *All-in-One WP Migration menu* and select the *Import* option.
+1. In the admin dashboard, go to *All-in-One WP Migration menu* and select the *Import* option.
-3. In the Import page that shows up, click on Import and import from **'File'**.
-Navigate to the '*data*' folder.
-Select the file with the .WPRESS extension as the file to load.
+2. In the Import page that shows up, click on Import and import from **'File'**.
+Select the export file that was downloaded when exporting the theme.
+It will have a .WPRESS extension.
-4. A dialog box that notifies that the previous theme will be erased might show up.
+3. A dialog box that notifies that the previous theme will be erased might show up.
 Click on Proceed.
-5. A dialog box that notifies that the data has been imported successfully will show up.
+4. A dialog box that notifies that the data has been imported successfully will show up.
 Click on the **Permalink Settings** link and login to the WP-admin dashboard through the window that opens up.
-6. Use the same login credentials as the ones that have been used for logging in to the dev site before, as the database is imported as well.
+5. Use the same login credentials as the ones that have been used for logging in to the dev site before, as the database is imported as well.
-7. Go to the bottom of the window and click on *Save Changes*.
+6. Go to the bottom of the window and click on *Save Changes*.
 Do this twice.
-8. Go back to the original window and close the dialog box.
+7. Go back to the original window and close the dialog box.
-7. Go to the **Custom Fields** menu and select the Tools sub-menu.
-9. On the right side, click on *Choose file* and navigate to the '*data*' directory again.
-Choose the .JSON file and click on *Import File*.
-10. Visit the site, it should be working now and the posts with custom fields should have the respective custom fields in the edit options.
+8. Visit the site, it should be working now and the posts with custom fields should have the respective custom fields in the edit options.

 **Details**

+*Update 04/03/2019*

+-- Added widgets and then added categories and tags to navigate through the news posts.
+They show up as a category dropdown and tag cloud on single posts, right after the comments section. :)

+-- Changed the colors for the blog page.

+-- Metabox for ABout page editing instructions.

+-- Added BOSC pages for keynotes, panel, Sponsors, and edited the OBF and BOSC footers.

+-- Added the rest of the members' pictures :)

 *Update 18/02/2019*